DataDog/hiring-engineers/answers.md

 At times it is much faster to pull a docker image that is set up to meet the monitoring requirements to a specific host or set of hosts you wish to monitor.
 Introducing a Datadog-agent container to a swarm configuration will make deploying and monitoring your docker stack a simple push button solution.

-* You can get a copy of the Datadog docker image with the following command.
+* You can get a copy of the official Datadog docker image with the following command.
 `docker pull datadog/docker-dd-agent`

 * Then once you have the imaged pulled go ahead and run it.
 Remember to change the API_KEY to your key.